ylallemant/addressbook/README.md

 Here is a solution using only native Node.js modules for the sake of sports - using packages like [express](https://www.npmjs.com/package/express) would be too easy

+The code used to answer the task questions can be found in [lib/api/endpoints/questions.js](lib/api/endpoints/questions.js).

 ## Advanced Features

 ### [Datafile Handling](lib/file/)